Configuration Parameters

 Scan the data transferred over the HTTP protocol.

-The data is scanned in accordance with the rules (see below).
+The data will be scanned on the basis of the specified rules (see below).

 Default value: On